 Arrival and pick up from the international airport in Kathmandu, after some refreshments we will invite you for a traditional Nepali dinner.
-In the mean time the team will organize the permit for Mustang.
+In the meantime, the team will organize the permit for Mustang.

-This morning you will drive to Pokhara (200km) Enroute we will see more of countryside of Nepal that offers greeneries, rivers, villages, farms and beautiful mountain sceneries.
+This morning you will drive to Pokhara (200km) Enroute we will see more of the countryside of Nepal that offers greeneries, rivers, villages, farms and beautiful mountain sceneries.
 Afternoon, we reach Pokhara.

 Early morning take a flight to Jomsom, which is the District headquarters of the Mustang Region.
 From here we walk to Kagbeni, which is the starting point of the Upper Mustang Trek.
 The spectacular peaks of Nilgiri, Dhaulagiri, Tukuche Peak and Dhampus tower above the sparse brown landscape as you walk on gently undulating trails until you reach Kagbeni, an interesting and typical Tibetan village at the entry point of the upper Mustang for an overnight stop.

-the climb continues along steep, treeless and dry terrain, along the side of a spectacular deep canyon to pass a cairn of rock at 3540m.
-The trail then makes a long gradual descent to some chortens on a ridge, and descends further on a pleasant trail to Samar.
+the climb continues along the steep, treeless and dry terrain, along the side of a spectacular deep canyon to pass a cairn of rock at 3540m.
+The trail then makes a long gradual descent to some chortens on a ridge and descends further on a pleasant trail to Samar.
 The Annapurna Range, still dominated by Nilgiri, is visible far to the south.
 Climbing above Samar to a ridge, we then descend into a large gorge and the trail goes into another valley along the surrounding of cool streams and junipers trees, crosses a stream and climbs up to a ridge at 3800m.
 Today we also pass by Ramchung Cave.

-Today we will have a pleasant walk passing very long Mani walls a sacred store wall made of the Buddhism followers.
+y we will have a pleasant walk passing very long Mani walls a sacred store wall made of the Buddhism followers.
 The route makes a long gentle descent to Charang.
 The huge five-story white Dzong and the red Gompa are interesting and we will visit these to observe collections of statues and Thankas as well as many large paintings of seated Buddha’s.
 Tsarang is a large spread-out village inhabited totally by Lobas.
 Tsarang is a maze of trees, willow fields and houses separated by stone walls, at the top of the large Charang Chu canyon.
-The huge five-storey monastery fortress is perched on the edge of the Kali Khandaki gorge, on the east end of the village.
+The huge five-story monastery fortress is perched on the edge of the Kali Khandaki gorge, on the east end of the village.

-Today, we trek to Lo-Mangthang with a magnificent view of Nilgiri, Tilicho, Annapurna I and Bhrikuti peak.
+This day we trek to Lo-Mangthang with a magnificent view of Nilgiri, Tilicho, Annapurna I and Bhrikuti peak.
 The trail first descends to Charang Chu Canyon and then climbs steeply after crossing the river.
 Further the trail ascends gently to the 3,850m windy pass of Lo, from where you can see the Lo-Mangthang Valley.
 While descending to Lo-Mangthang, views of the walled city appear magnificent with its hills on the Tibetan Border

-Today we explore the surrounding areas of Lo-Manthang .The western valley of Tingkhar, the site of the Raja’s summer palace and surrounding panoramic views of the Himalayas is worth exploring.
+This day we explore the surrounding areas of Lo-Manthang .The western valley of Tingkhar, the site of the Raja’s summer palace and surrounding panoramic views of the Himalayas is worth exploring.
 Kimling and Phuwa as well as the Gompa of Namgyal (The Monastery of Victory is the newest and most active Gompa in Lo) are also here.
 In the eastern valley nestles the village of Chosar, also rich in Gompas, this valley is the main trading route to Lhasa

-Today it is a challenging trail lead up and downhill, the trek from Lo-Manthang to Yara is harder but more satisfying and interesting then the west side of the valley crossing through river with the panorama views of Throung peak, Damodhar Range, the Yara village is one of the best village of whole Lo-Manthang and it seems more successful and it is established in a very suitable place.
+This day it is a challenging trail lead up and downhill, the trek from Lo-Manthang to Yara is harder but more satisfying and interesting then the west side of the valley crossing through river with the panorama views of Throung peak, Damodhar Range, the Yara village is one of the best village of whole Lo-Manthang and it seems more successful and it is established in a very suitable place.